Working safely with the public

 - Consider the financial risks if events need to be cancelled.

 - Check insurance carefully.
 Both Scout Public Liability and Trustee Indemnity insurance only apply if events keep to government guidelines and Scout rules.
-Virus resurgences are a known risk, so cancellation insurance for events is unlikely to be available.
+Virus resurgences are a known risk, so cancellation insurance for events may be unavailable, or maybe very expensive.

 - We need to ask both ‘Is this OK by all the relevant guidelines?’ and ‘Will this look OK to the public?’
 Where public events run by others are cancelled, we should not arrange Scout alternatives.